-From Sunday 25 July, our worship will begin to assume a more familiar feel, especially with the return of congregational singing.
-At the same time, we are aware of the continued risk from the virus, especially to the clinically vulnerable, and of the need to love and protect our neighbours as we seek to worship God together.
+We are aware of the continued risk from the virus, especially to the clinically vulnerable, and of the need to love and protect our neighbours as we seek to worship God together.
+Here is a short summary of what you can expect if you come to a service in the Minster in the coming weeks:

-- We will begin using the Quire and our side chapels once again for some smaller services
+- We are once again using the Quire and our side chapels for some smaller services

 - Holy Communion will continue to be ‘in one kind’ (bread but not wine) for the moment.